 Mediterranean diets (MD) are majorly plant based diets with vegetables and olive oil being the main part of the diet.
-Such diet is encouraged to be consumed with the availability of cheap vegetables, fruits and fish 53.
-The complete Mediterranean food list was given by 53 to include in part or complete in a meal the following vegetables such as tomato, cucumber, peppers, onions, carrot, mushroom, garlic etc; fish and seafood especially cured or canned small fatty fish such as anchovies, sardines, cod, shrimp, octopus etc; fruit such as oranges, tangerines, temons, apples, pears, cherries, watermelon etc; grains and breads such as bread from whole grains, paximadi of barley rusks, pita bread, rice, egg pasta, bulgur etc; herbs and spices such as oregano, parsley, dill, mint, cumin, various spice, cinnamon etc; greens such as chicory, punky, spinach, dandelion, beet greens etc; beans such as lentils, white beans, chickpeas etc; pantry items such as canned tomatoes, tomato paste, olives, honey, wine etc; dairy such as strained yogurt, sheep's milk yogurt, feta cheese, fresh cheese (ricotta), parmesan etc; fats and nuts such as extra virgin olive oil, tahini, almonds, walnuts, pine nuts etc; and meat and poultry such as whole chicken, ground beef, veal, pork.
-The main sources of antioxidants in Mediterranean diet are citrus fruits and red meat and poultry in MD should be consumed in small amounts generally once a week 53.
-The use of honey and lime juice was reported to significantly reduce TC, TAG and LDL while HDL was found to increase in a rat model experiment fed cholesterol enriched diet 32.
-Mediterranean food was demonstrated to effectively decrease the chances of metabolic syndrome and defend the body against Hypercholesterolaemia, waist circumference, blood pressure and hyperglycaemia in a meta-analysis of 50 studies involving 534,906 individuals 54.
-Similarly, Mediterranean diet was shown to greatly reduce cardiovascular risk factors when compared to low fat diets in patients involved in the meta-analysis 55.
-Mediterranean diets have been established to exert their hypolipidaemic, hypoglycaemic, anti-inflammatory and reduction of cardiovascular disease risk owing to their antioxidant properties 56 .
+Such diet is encouraged to be consumed with the availability of cheap vegetables, fruits and fish53.
+The complete Mediterranean food list was given by53 to include in part or complete in a meal the following vegetables such as tomato, cucumber, peppers, onions, carrot, mushroom, garlic etc; fish and seafood especially cured or canned small fatty fish such as anchovies, sardines, cod, shrimp, octopus etc; fruit such as oranges, tangerines, temons, apples, pears, cherries, watermelon etc; grains and breads such as bread from whole grains, paximadi of barley rusks, pita bread, rice, egg pasta, bulgur etc; herbs and spices such as oregano, parsley, dill, mint, cumin, various spice, cinnamon etc; greens such as chicory, punky, spinach, dandelion, beet greens etc; beans such as lentils, white beans, chickpeas etc; pantry items such as canned tomatoes, tomato paste, olives, honey, wine etc; dairy such as strained yogurt, sheep's milk yogurt, feta cheese, fresh cheese (ricotta), parmesan etc; fats and nuts such as extra virgin olive oil, tahini, almonds, walnuts, pine nuts etc; and meat and poultry such as whole chicken, ground beef, veal, pork.
+The main sources of antioxidants in Mediterranean diet are citrus fruits and red meat and poultry in MD should be consumed in small amounts generally once a week53.
+The use of honey and lime juice was reported to significantly reduce TC, TAG and LDL while HDL was found to increase in a rat model experiment fed cholesterol enriched diet32.
+Mediterranean food was demonstrated to effectively decrease the chances of metabolic syndrome and defend the body against Hypercholesterolaemia, waist circumference, blood pressure and hyperglycaemia in a meta-analysis of 50 studies involving 534,906 individuals54.
+Similarly, Mediterranean diet was shown to greatly reduce cardiovascular risk factors when compared to a non high fat diet in patients involved in the meta-analysis55.
+Mediterranean diets have been established to exert their hypolipidaemic, hypoglycaemic, anti-inflammatory and reduction of cardiovascular disease risk owing to their antioxidant properties56.

-2.4.4 Diet and Exercises (lifestyle)
+Diet and Exercises (lifestyle)